 If you are registered for classes you are responsible for all costs (tuition and fees) associated with your courses.
 Please be aware that if you have decided not to participate in Fall in New York, you must submit a term withdrawal form via NYU Albert so that you are no longer responsible for the costs.

 Tuition is offered at a flat rate for full-time students taking 12-18 credits.
 For students enrolled part time, tuition can be calculated by taking the number of credits/units the student wishes to enroll in and multiplying it by the price per unit.
-In Fall 2015, it was $1,334 per unit, but costs may change for Fall 2016.
-See below for an example.
+Below you will find a breakdown of tuition and fees from Fall 2016.
+For a full breakdown of expected tuition costs please visit the NYU Bursar website

 Registration & Service Fee